PatrickRoethe/Examproject/README.md

 - **Login**: Only authenticated users should be able to log in.
 - **Create Post**: Users can create posts with pictures and titles.
 - **Use API**: Utilizes an API for handling blog posts.
+- **Detect LOgged in user**: Detects if user is logged in or not - hides/shows admin functions in navbar depending on logged in status ( api key).

 ### Authenticated User for Project
 - **Mail**: patroe01271@stud.noroff.no